 - We would spend hours building our go-carts out of scraps and then ride down the hill, only to find out we forgot the brakes.
 After running into the bushes a few times, we learned to solve the problem.

-- We did not have PlayStations, Nintendos, or Xboxes (no video games at all), no 150 channels on cable, no videotapes or DVDs, no surround sound, CDs, iPods, cell phones, personal computers, Internet, or chat rooms.
+- We did not have PlayStations, Nintendos, or Xboxes, no 150 channels on cable, no videotapes or DVDs, no surround sound, CDs, iPods, cell phones, personal computers, Internet, or chat rooms.

 WE HAD FRIENDS, and we went outside and found them!